 Take an open-topped bus tour around the city, hopping on and off at your leisure.
 Parents will be pleased to know that you can stop off at the Guinness Brewery at St James’ Gate for a superb tour and a pint.
 Alternatively, take a horse-and-cart ride around the city.

 Wander round St Stephen’s Green, with ducks to feed and a decent playground.
-Other interesting spots are Temple Bar with its arty, fun feel and the beautiful grounds of Trinity College.
+Other interesting spots are Temple Bar with its arty, fun (if sometimes rowdy) feel and the beautiful grounds of Trinity College.

-Make a beeline for Airfield, a lovely city farm with Cath Kidston-esque styling, with family activities and a spacious café with a large terrace overlooking the beautiful walled garden.
+Make a beeline for Airfield, a lovely city farm with Cath Kidston-esque styling, family activities and a spacious café with a large terrace overlooking the walled garden.

 Have a browse at Farmleigh farmers' market, which often has good kids' events and makes for a great day out in a stunning setting.
 There’s another farmers' market at People's Park at Dun Laoghaire, offering a massive range of foods next to a play park and the sea.